yegorsokolov/MT5/README.md

    ```
 3. The realtime trainer stores ticks in a DuckDB database located at `data/realtime.duckdb`.
 The database is created automatically the first time you run the script and old rows beyond the `realtime_window` setting are pruned on each update.
 4. Set `use_feature_cache: true` in `config.yaml` to cache engineered features in `data/features.duckdb`.
 The cache is reused when the input history hasn't changed.

+   Environment variables controlling the feature cache:

+   - `FEATURE_CACHE_MAX_GB`: maximum size in gigabytes before least-recently-used items are evicted.
+Unset for no limit.
+   - `FEATURE_CACHE_CODE_HASH`: optional code version string or hash included in the cache key.
+Changing it forces cache invalidation when feature code changes.

 5. Optionally configure `feature_service_url` and `feature_service_api_key` to
    pull pre-computed features from a remote service over TLS.
 When the service
    cannot be reached the pipeline falls back to local feature engineering.